Naked man driving stolen JSO cruiser crashes into woods on I-10

 JACKSONVILLE, Fla. – A naked man driving a stolen Jacksonville Sheriff’s Office cruiser crashed into the woods just off Interstate 10 on Thursday as a News4Jax crew watched the incident unfold.

-News4Jax reporter Joe McLean watched the crash that happened off I-10 near Chaffee Road around noon.
+News4Jax reporter Joe McLean watched the crash that happened off I-10 near the 348 mile-marker just before noon.

-JSO said it started around 11:30 a.m. when a JSO officer spotted a naked man on the side of I-10.
+According to a JSO arrest report, a 22-year-old man was driving his roommate’s car and got into a crash.
+A Jacksonville police offer found him around 11:30 a.m. lying naked in the road on I-10 near Chaffee Road.

-The officer stopped to try and help the man but he “became combative” and ran toward the officer’s car and jumped into the driver’s seat, JSO said.
+The officer stopped to try and help the man, who News4Jax is not naming because of mental health concerns.
+Police said the man at first complied with the officer but then “became combative” and ran toward the officer’s car and jumped into the driver’s seat.

 A JSO spokesperson said the officer’s car door was closed, but not locked.